FreeCAD/FreeCAD-documentation/wiki/Add_FEM_Equation_Tutorial.md

 ## New equation type

-In this step we are going to modify the following file   *
+In this step we are going to modify the following file:
 -    **src/Mod/Fem/femsolver/equationbase.py**